 The value of the [[Prototype]] internal property of the RegExp prototype object is the standard built-in Object prototype object (15.2.4).
-The RegExp prototype object is itself a regular expression object; its [[Class]] is "RegExp".
+The RegExp prototype object is itself a regular expression object; it has an [[IsRegExp]] internal property.
 The initial values of the RegExp prototype object's data properties (15.10.7) are set as if the object was created by the expression new RegExp() where RegExp is that standard built-in constructor with that name.